ocelotpotpie/FreedomChat/README.md

 </details>

 Unlike NoChatReports (bukkit plugin, **not** mod), FreedomChat will not break chat plugins.
 NoChatReports will completely break any chat plugin, by design.
 It must manually add compatibility for every plugin modifying chat.
 FreedomChat requires no such work, and will work out of the box with almost every chat plugin.

+Unlike NoPopup, this plugin has no chance to cause your players to automatically disconnect themselves under certain conditions!